aartimalik/aartimalik.github.io/_pages/about.md

 As a first-generation student myself, I wish to study more about intergenerational socioeconomic mobility and education in future research by using data and behavioral economics tools.

 I am a big tennis fan, and love playing badminton.
 I also love watching movies.
-If you want to talk about your (or mine!) research interests, data, tennis, or movies, please [get in touch](mailto:aartimalik@uchicago.edu).
+If you want to talk about your (or mine!) research interests, data, tennis, or movies, please [get in touch](mailto:aartimalik@uchicago.edu)!
 I'd love to hear from you!